luxonis/depthai-python/docs/source/components/nodes/stereo_depth.rst

         #.
 Computes disparity on the original size images (e.g. 1280x720)
         #.
 Computes disparity on 2x downscaled images (e.g. 640x360)
         #.
 Combines the two level disparities on Shave, effectively covering a total disparity range of 191 pixels (in relation to the original resolution).

+        You can use :code:`debugExtDispLrCheckIt1` and :code:`debugExtDispLrCheckIt2` debug outputs for debugging/fine-tuning purposes.

       .. tab:: Subpixel Disparity